-Through special meetings, ECOSOC promotes awareness of emerging global issues and emergencies, including public health, natural disasters, and other crises.
+Through special meetings, ECOSOC promotes awareness of global emergencies, including public health, natural disasters, and other crises.
 The Council promoted a coordinated response by the UN system with the engagement of all stakeholders following the Tsunami in Indonesia in 1994, the global food crises in 2008/9, the earthquake in Haiti in 2010, Ebola in 2014, the Zika Virus in 2016, the aftermath of hurricanes in 2017 and pathways to resilience in climate-affected SIDS in 2018, Cyclone Idai in 2019, the COVID-19 pandemic in 2020 and vaccine equity in 2021.
 The Council also convened a special meeting on "Reimagining Equality" to put a spotlight on structural racism and racial inequalities in 2021.
 The Council convened special meetings on natural resources, peaceful societies and sustainable development in March 2022; and the implementation of the New Urban Agenda in April 2022.
 The Council discussed social and economic measures to prevent genocide, war crimes, ethnic cleansing and crimes against humanity in January 2023.
 And the Council explored the transformative power of SDG16 to improve governance and reduce corruption in May 2023.
-The Council also organized special meetings on the "The Future of Work" and on artificial intelligence in 2024.